 Subscribe to get full access to this operation and the extensive Foot Surgery Atlas.

-Learn the Internal fixation of medial malleolar ankle fracture with ASNIS screws surgical technique with step by step instructions on OrthOracle.
-Our e-learning platform contains high resolution images and a certified CME of the Internal fixation of medial malleolar ankle fracture with ASNIS screws surgical procedure.
+Learn the Ankle fracture: Medial malleolar fixation with ASNIS screws surgical technique with step by step instructions on OrthOracle.
+Our e-learning platform contains high resolution images and a certified CME of the Ankle fracture: Medial malleolar fixation with ASNIS screws surgical procedure.

 Most fractures of the medial malleolus occur as a component part of an injury pattern involving either the lateral malleolus and/or the posterior malleolus to varying degrees.
 However, a fracture of the medial malleolus can appear to occur in isolation.
 It is important to make sure that the energy imparted to the medial malleolus to create a fracture has not travelled through the distal tibia-fibular syndesmosis, the interosseous membrane and exited more proximally in the fibula as in the classic Maisonneuve injury.
 If this has been excluded, then the relatively uncommon injury of an isolated medial malleolar fracture can occur.